-A blog focused on shopping small biz ... vintage patterns, rubber stamps, HANDMADE, deals, etc, blogged in one place.
-Photos, etc, from my small craft business, will be posted, here, also.
-A Blog of Awesome Deals!
-Show some love to my website at https://www.bearheartbottomsetc.com ; and/or visit my online shops https://sharpharmade.etsy.com , sharpharmade.com or https://sharpharmade.me .
+A blog focused on shopping small biz ... vintage patterns, rubber stamps, HANDMADE (made in USA), etc. Pics, etc, from my home craft business, will be posted, also.
+Show some ❤ to my website at https://www.bearheartbottomsetc.com .
+Follow my Instagram: @sharpharmade .
+And, my online shops: https://sharpharmade.etsy.com , sharpharmade.com , or sharpharmade.me .

 See The Best of New York